-Soak 4 cups of raw nuts in warm water with 1 tablespoon sea salt for at least 7 hours, or overnight.
-Rinse, and then place in your dehydrator and dehydrate at 105-150F for 12-24 hours, until dry and crisp.
+Soak 4 cups of raw pine nuts or hazelnuts nuts in warm water with 1 tablespoon of sea salt for at least 7 hours, or overnight.
+Rinse the nuts and then place them in your dehydrator and dehydrate at 105-150 degrees Fahrenheit for 12-24 hours, until dry and crisp.

-Soak 4 cups almonds in warm water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
-Rinse, place in your dehydrator, sprinkle with salt/honey/other spices if desired and dehydrate at 105-150F for 12-24 hours, turning occasionally, until dry and crisp.
+Soak 4 cups of raw almonds in warm water with 1 tablespoon of sea salt for 7 hours or longer (up to 24 hours).
+Rinse the nuts, then place them in your dehydrator, sprinkle with salt/honey/other spices if desired, and dehydrate then at 105-150 Fahrenheit for 12-24 hours, turning occasionally, until they are dry and crisp.

-Soak 4 cups cashews in warm water with 1 tablespoon sea salt for no more than 6 hours (I prefer 4 hours).
-Rinse, and place them on a cookie sheet, sprinkle with salt and bake at 200-250F for 12-24 hours, turning occasionally, until crisp.
+Soak 4 cups of raw cashews in warm water with 1 tablespoon of sea salt for no more than 6 hours (I prefer 4 hours).
+Rinse the nuts and place them on a baking sheet lined with parchment paper, sprinkle with salt and bake them at 200-250 degrees Fahrenheit for 12-24 hours, turning occasionally, until they are crisp.

-Soak 4 cups of raw macadamia nuts in warm water with 1 tablespoon sea salt for at least 7 hours, or overnight.
-Dehydrate at 105-150F for 12-24 hours, until dry and crisp.
+Soak 4 cups of raw macadamia nuts in warm water with 1 tablespoon of sea salt for at least 7 hours, or overnight.
+Then dehydrate the nuts at 105-150 degrees Fahrenheit for 12-24 hours, until dry and crisp.